BrainBacon/gittalk/resources/public/md/gittalk.md

 * Branches are a collection of commits
 * They are really cheap to use and quick to set up
 * You should use branches often and for individual features/issues
-* Checking out a new branch
+* Creating a new branch

       $ git checkout -b brian
       M	resources/public/md/gittalk.md